Report: Thinx menstrual underwear has toxic chemicals in the crotch

 Thinx describes both of these products as part of the brand’s “organic cotton” line.
 And while there is no language in Thinx’s marketing that explicitly says its products are PFAS-free, the term “organic” would reasonably suggest that they do not contain harmful chemicals.
 Meanwhile, there’s evidence that exposure to even very low levels of PFAS is harmful to human health.
 Research has shown that PFAS can lead to decreased fertility and lower responses to vaccines, and in some cases, increased cancer risk.

-One question is whether Thinx added the PFAS deliberately to the material, or whether they’re a by-product of the manufacturing process, which occasionally happens.
-PFAS are commonly used in waterproofing and stain resistant finishes, and they have been used across many industries.
+One question is whether Thinx added PFAS deliberately to the material, or whether they’re a by-product of the manufacturing process, which occasionally happens.
+PFAS are commonly used in waterproofing and stain-resistant finishes, and they have been used across many industries.
 They’re found in surgical gowns, carpets, commercial aircraft, and low-emission vehicles.
 According to Choy, the PFAS levels are high enough in Thinx’s products “to suggest they were intentionally manufactured with PFAS.”

-Thinx did not respond to Choy’s repeated requests for comment.
-Fast Company has also reached out to Thinx but had not received a response at the time of publication.

 In a larger sense, Peaslee’s findings raise questions about what other fabrics are marketed to us as organic but in fact contain chemicals that are known to cause harm.
 The term “organic” is, of course, fuzzy.
 That’s especially true in the context of textiles and clothing.
 While the USDA regulates and certifies food and produce as organic, this certification does not extend to textiles.
 The Global Organic Textile Standard, or GOTS, is a leading organization that independently certifies organic fibers, but companies must voluntarily subject themselves to GOTS-certification.
-In other words, if a product does not have the term “GOTS-certified” on its label, as in the case of this Thinx underwear, there is no way to ascertain its origins.
+In Molland’s statement to Fast Company, she said that Thinx uses GOTS-certified organic cotton.
+(Before publication, we could not find any references to this certification on the Thinx website.)

 This is the latest blow to Thinx, which has had a tumultuous journey since it launched in 2011.
 The brand was initially praised for its feminist marketing.
 It used its advertising to take on the stigma of menstruation and created gender-neutral underwear to be inclusive of men who menstruate.
 But in 2017, a Thinx employee filed a complaint with the New York City Commission on Human Rights, claiming that the brand’s co-founder and CEO Miki Agrawal had engaged in a pattern of abuse and harassment toward her and other staff members.
 Agrawal left and was replaced by Maria Molland, a veteran exec who has been tasked with rehabilitating Thinx’s image.

-Note: Update: We have updated this story to reflect the comments provided by Thinx CEO Maria Molland about its product safety evaluations.